Long read

 Céline Gerson - Group Director, Americas & President Fugro USA

 Coastal communities face the imminent impacts of climate change, posing a threat to the diverse communities that thrive in these environments.
 With nearly 40% of the global population at risk, preserving these vital elements becomes imperative.
-Fugro’s Group Director for the Americas and President of Fugro USA Céline Gerson, makes a personal case for building coastal resilience through Geo-data to safeguard the histories and ecosystems that have enriched our human experience for generations.
+Fugro’s Group Director for the Americas and President of Fugro USA Céline Gerson makes a personal case for building coastal resilience through Geo-data to safeguard the histories and ecosystems that have enriched our human experience for generations.

 I’ve always had a deep connection to the ocean.
-Having grown up in several coastal towns in Europe and across Africa, I’ve spent significant time in and around the ocean, surfing, scuba diving, sailing, and experiencing first-hand the beauty of these vibrant communities that have lived in harmony alongside the sea.
+Having grown up in several coastal areas in Europe and across Africa, I’ve spent significant time in and around the ocean, surfing, scuba diving, sailing, and experiencing first-hand the beauty of these vibrant communities that have lived in harmony alongside the sea.
 It’s my upbringing that nurtured my profound curiosity about indigenous cultures and beliefs, and my resolve to safeguard these increasingly fragile environments.

 That's why I’ve dedicated my personal time to finding opportunities to return to my early roots and reconnect with the diverse people and cultures of the world.
 One such experience was on a recent visit to Sumba, an island located east of Bali, Indonesia, where I had the fortunate opportunity to learn about the Sumbanese Marapu culture, whose unique way of life is at risk of disappearing.
 The Sumbanese are known for their distinct spiritual conception of the world, pointed-roof architecture and megalith monuments honouring their ancestors – customs and traditions unique to them alone.